Chatlada-Nina/serenity-relax-and-spa/README.md

 ### The Success page

-- This page will show up to confirm the booking after users have filled in all the required information and summitted the booking form.
+- This page will show up to confirm the booking after users have filled out all the required information and summitted the booking form.
 - The Success page has the same layout as the booking form to make it simple as possible.

 ![Screenshot of the success page in the website](/documentation/readme/success.png)